© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Spreacombe Manor Well Chapel, Braunton is a scheduled monument protected by Historic England under reference 1003853.
 View the official record →

-Spreacombe Manor Well Chapel is a medieval religious structure located in Braunton, Devon.
+Spreacombe Manor Well Chapel is a small medieval structure located at Spreacombe in the parish of Braunton, Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003853.

 Spreacombe Manor Well Chapel, Braunton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003853.